PluribusDigital/playbook/communications/slack.md

 #### Non-Employees

 We can (and have) invite outside guests.
 For example, a proposal team might benefit from a slack channel.
 Please do so with appropriate care in terms of the privileges of the user, and be sure to remove them when the need is complete.
+Non-employees can be added in one of two ways:

+1. *Slack Connect* - If the person's company uses Slack, we can use the 'connect' feature to invite them to one or more channels.
+They are logged in through their normal company slack account and don't need to join a separate workspace.
+We generally have kept this to private channels.
+2. *Guest User* - A guest user is a direct user of the Pluribus slack space, and need not have any previous/other slack account.

 Contact the helpdesk (helpdesk@pluribusdigital.com) to initiate inviting non-employees.